 Every day in the United States, approximately nine people are killed, and over 1,000 are injured in crashes that reportedly involve a distracted driver.
 Many schools, community groups, non-profits, and youth programs are conducting informational programs to help educate the public – especially youth and teens – about the dangers of distracted driving to help combat this increasingly prevalent issue.
 One way to enhance these efforts is by integrating an impactful, highly memorable, engaging, and experiential component: a distracted driving simulator.
-The hands-on experience that these simulators provide help reinforce the potentially life-saving program messaging.
+The hands-on experience that these distracted and texting and driving simulators provide help reinforce the potentially life-saving program messaging.

 If you’re in the market for a distracted driving simulator, there are several factors to consider when making a purchasing decision.
 Consider asking the following questions to help ensure you make a wise investment:

 Below, learn the answers to these questions about Fatal Vision® distracted driving simulators.

 Although it may sound like it, our distracted driving simulators are not virtual reality-based.
 Both the Roadster Pedal Kart and SIDNE (Simulated Impaired Driving Experience) electric vehicle provide a much more hands-on, realistic driving experience.
 When used in tandem with our Drowsy & Distracted Goggles, these distracted driving simulators let participants experience delayed reactions and other impaired effects of driving while drowsy and distracted.